nmhaaa3218/VnStock_Financial_Agent/README.md

 ## Capability

 ### Query routing
 The system automatically classifies queries as **simple** (single tool) or **complex** (multiple tools).
-Complex queries are decomposed into sub-queries, processed in parallel, and results are combined into a coherent answer.
+Complex queries are decomposed into sub-queries, processed in parallel, and the results are combined into a coherent answer.

 ### Tools usage
 Available tools for Vietnamese stock market analysis: